Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions: Acknowledgements

 \section{Acknowledgements}

+We thank M. Peschke for sharing the framework for the TDVP calculations and for discussions.
 D. W. gratefully acknowledges support support from the Helmholtz Institute Jena and the Research School of Advanced Photon Science of Germany.
 J.D.A.E gratefully acknowledges support from an European Research Grant No. 677061 and from the Institute of Physics of the University of Amsterdam.
 The computational experiments were partly performed on resources of Friedrich Schiller University Jena supported in part by DFG grants INST 275/334-1 FUGG and INST 275/363-1 FUGG.